 We continuously work to maintain a safe online experience, and part of that is having trusted and compliant agents on our site.
-After all, we want the home buying/renting journey to be stress free and easy, for all our users and home seekers.
+After all, we want the home viewing and buying/renting journey to be stress free and easy, for all our users and home seekers.

 We apologise if you have been left dissatisfied by an agent or have a complaint.
-We take matters like this very seriously and so this article has been designed on the off chance that you have had a bad experience with an agent on our site.
+We take matters like this very seriously and so this article has been designed on the off chance that you have had a bad experience with an agent through our site.

 All estate and lettings agents that advertise on Zoopla are required to be compliant with applicable laws, regulations and codes of practice in the United Kingdom.
 Our aim is to ensure that information on our site is as comprehensive and accurate as possible.